 Measuring inflation – the Harmonised Index of Consumer Prices (HICP)

-Navigate through the latest HICP data in the form of graphical presentations for the euro area and the other EU countries using our HICP Inflation Dashboard.
+Navigate through the latest HICP data with maps and charts for the euro area and the other EU countries.

 Breakdown by purpose of consumption

 Breakdown by type of product (mainly used by the ECB)

 The HICP aims to be representative of the developments in the prices of all goods and services available for purchase within the euro area for the purposes of directly satisfying consumer needs.

 It measures the average change over time in the prices paid by households for a specific, regularly updated basket of consumer goods and services.